 Curious about what a travel nurse does on a typical day?
 The fact is a typical day as a travel nurse is similar to a perm nurse.
 And as a nurse, you know that there isn’t really a “typical day.”
-You’re always on the go working anywhere from six to twelve-hour shifts depending on the medical facility that you work in.
+You’re always on the go working anywhere from six to twelve-hour shifts depending on the healthcare facility that you work in.
 That being said, let’s dive into what a travel nurse does on a typical day.
 We will dive into what your first day might look like as a travel nurse, what it takes to become a travel nurse, as well as a general job description of a travel nurse.

-What Does a Travel Nurse Do On a Typical Day?
+What Does a Travel Nurse do on a Typical Day?

 The first day on your travel nurse assignment will consist of your orientation.
-First-day orientation varies from each medical facility.
+First-day orientation varies from each healthcare facility.
 Every hospital has different protocols so it’s important you pay attention to what you learn during orientation to properly acclimate yourself to new surroundings and staff.
 Absorbing what you learn during orientation quickly is important for every travel nurse to ensure you have a positive travel assignment.

 After the conclusion of orientation, you will spend some one-on-one time with someone, usually your nurse manager, learning more about important logistics and systems.
 This is where you want to make sure you have all your questions answered so you can safely and properly do your job with each patient.

-Once training is complete, you will get your schedule and begin working.
+Once training is complete, qualified nurses will get their schedule and begin working.
 Your schedule as a travel nurse is similar to that of a perm nurse.
 You will typically work anywhere between 3-4 days of mostly 12-hour shifts.
 The typical schedule is made that way to help avoid any nurse burnout.
 While the advantage of travel nursing is being able to choose your travel assignment based on the type of schedule, the fact is that schedules depend on need so it’s possible your schedule could change periodically.
 Make sure you have looked into housing options so you have a cozy place to relax after long days.

 What Do Travel Nurses Do